-APTIOM is a once-daily prescription medicine that has been approved by the FDA to treat partial-onset seizures.
-It is approved to be used alone or in combination with other anti-seizure medicines.
+APTIOM is a once-daily prescription medicine that has been approved by the FDA to treat partial-onset seizures in patients 4 years of age and older.

 Do not take APTIOM if you are allergic to eslicarbazepine acetate, any of the other ingredients in APTIOM, or oxcarbazepine.